-Industrial and Naturally Occurring Hazardous Exposures 37
+Industrial and Naturally Occurring Hazardous Materials Exposure borne.

-- Firefighters can potentially be exposed to hazards in the wildland fire environment.
-Encountered hazards can be both human and environmentally - 41 borne.
+Firefighters can potentially be exposed to hazards in the wildland fire

-- This section provides information and mitigations for most commonly - encountered industrial and naturally occurring potential exposures.
-Recognizing
+4 environment.
+Encountered hazards can be both human and environmentally

-- there may be unique/area specific hazardous exposures (e.g., fungus causing valley fever, erionite, coal seams), the following standards apply to all hazards: - Identifying unit-specific environmental hazards; - Develop Risk Assessments/Job Hazard Analyses (RA/JHAs) for those hazards; - Develop and provide specific training and standard operating procedures (SOPs); - Provide briefings/training for those who may be exposed; - If exposure is suspected, immediately disengage and leave the area; and - Seek immediate medical attention if exposure symptoms occur.
+- 7 This section provides information and mitigations for most commonly 8 encountered industrial and naturally occurring potential exposures.
+Recognizing 9 there may be unique/area specific hazardous exposures (e.g., fungus causing 10 valley fever, erionite, coal seams), the following standards apply to all hazards: - Identifying unit-specific environmental hazards; - Develop Risk Assessments/Job Hazard Analyses (RA/JHAs) for those hazards; - Develop and provide specific training and standard operating procedures (SOPs): - Provide briefings/training for those who may be exposed; - 17 If exposure is suspected, immediately disengage and leave the area; and - Seek immediate medical attention if exposure symptoms occur.